Hamilton Field Novato (94949) Real Estate & Buyer Guide

 FAQs: Hamilton Field (Hamilton) Novato, CA 94949

-1) What is Hamilton Field in Novato, and is it the same as Hamilton Air Force Base (Hamilton AFB)?
+What is Hamilton Field in Novato, and is it the same as Hamilton Air Force Base (Hamilton AFB)?

 Hamilton Field (often just "Hamilton") is a master-planned community in South Novato, CA 94949 built on and around the former Hamilton military airfield/base.
 "Hamilton AFB" is a historical reference, while "Hamilton Field" today usually refers to the residential neighborhood and surrounding planned redevelopment area.

-2) Is “Hamilton Landing” the same thing as Hamilton Field?
+Is "Hamilton Landing" the same thing as Hamilton Field?

 Not exactly.
-People sometimes say “Hamilton Landing” when they mean the broader Hamilton area, but it’s commonly used to reference the office/campus/commercial side of the former base.
-When buyers say “Hamilton Field,” they’re usually talking about the residential neighborhood(s) in 94949—so confirm the address and context.
+People sometimes say "Hamilton Landing" when they mean the broader Hamilton area, but it's commonly used to reference the office/campus/commercial side of the former base.
+When buyers say "Hamilton Field," they're usually talking about the residential neighborhood(s) in 94949 — so confirm the address and context.

-3) Do all homes in Hamilton Field pay the Hamilton CFD (special tax), or does it vary by address?
+Do all homes in Hamilton Field pay the Hamilton CFD (special tax), or does it vary by address?

 It can vary by address.
 Many Hamilton properties have a Hamilton CFD special tax line item on the property tax bill, but you should confirm this using the actual tax record for the specific home you're considering.
 Don't assume it applies (or doesn't) without checking.

-4) What is the Hamilton CFD (Novato CFD No. 1994-1) in plain English?
+What is the Hamilton CFD (Novato CFD No. 1994-1) in plain English?

-It’s a special tax associated with the Hamilton area that helps fund public infrastructure and ongoing services tied to the neighborhood.
-Most buyers experience it as an additional line item on the annual property tax bill—so it matters because it affects your true monthly cost.
+It's a special tax associated with the Hamilton area that helps fund public infrastructure and ongoing services tied to the neighborhood.
+Most buyers experience it as an additional line item on the annual property tax bill — so it matters because it affects your true monthly cost.

-5) Does the Hamilton CFD ever expire?
+Does the Hamilton CFD ever expire?

 Some CFD structures include debt components paid off over time (such as the larger Facilities portion which was paid off in 2025), while ongoing service/maintenance components continue.
 The practical answer for buyers is simple: confirm what appears on the tax bill today for the specific property and review the City's public information for the district if you want the long-view context.

-6) What are typical monthly ownership costs in Hamilton beyond the mortgage?
+What are typical monthly ownership costs in Hamilton beyond the mortgage?

 For Hamilton Field (Novato 94949), model a true "cost stack": property taxes + any Hamilton CFD + HOA dues (sometimes more than one HOA) + homeowners insurance.
 The most buyer-safe approach is to pull tax line items, HOA docs, and an insurance quote early.

-7) Does every home in Hamilton Field pay the same HOA dues?
+Does every home in Hamilton Field pay the same HOA dues?

 No. HOA dues and coverage vary by micro-area and by product type (detached vs attached).
-Two homes that are both “in Hamilton” can have different HOA structures, different dues, and different rules—so always verify through the HOA packet for the specific address.
+Two homes that are both "in Hamilton" can have different HOA structures, different dues, and different rules — so always verify through the HOA packet for the specific address.

-8) Are there HOA restrictions that commonly matter to buyers (rentals, pets, parking, exterior changes)?
+Are there HOA restrictions that commonly matter to buyers (rentals, pets, parking, exterior changes)?

-Often yes—and they vary by HOA.
+Often yes — and they vary by HOA.
 Common hot-buttons include rental rules, parking enforcement, exterior modification approvals, and pet policies.
 If flexibility matters to you, review the CC&Rs and rules early so there are no surprises mid-escrow.

 Most of Hamilton Field is protected by a levee system and is located in FEMA Zone X (Moderate/Low risk).
 I am not aware of any areas that currently require flood insurance.
 But, flood zone designations and insurance requirements can change, so be sure to check status for the specific property via the FEMA Flood Map Service Center and, if necessary, obtain an insurance quote early (and confirm lender requirements) before you remove contingencies.
-The Hamilton Levee was built in 1997 and raised an additional 4-feet in 2007 - enhancing it's 100-year flood protection.
-For more information, click here: City of Novato - The Hamilton Levee.
+The Hamilton Levee was built in 1997 and raised an additional 4 feet in 2007 — enhancing its 100-year flood protection.
+For more information, click here: City of Novato — The Hamilton Levee.

-10) What parks and trails are in Hamilton, and what is the Hamilton Wetlands experience like?
+What parks and trails are in Hamilton, and what is the Hamilton Wetlands experience like?

 Hamilton is known for neighborhood parks, flat walking routes, and direct access to the bayfront trail network.
-The Hamilton Wetlands are a restored baylands landscape where nature has returned—wildlife viewing is a real part of the experience, and birders often visit with binoculars and cameras to watch seasonal activity.
-This outdoor access is one of Hamilton’s biggest lifestyle differentiators in South Novato.
+The Hamilton Wetlands are a restored baylands landscape where nature has returned — wildlife viewing is a real part of the experience, and birders often visit with binoculars and cameras to watch seasonal activity.
+This outdoor access is one of Hamilton's biggest lifestyle differentiators in South Novato.

-11) How windy or foggy is Hamilton compared with other parts of Novato?
+How windy or foggy is Hamilton compared with other parts of Novato?

 Because Hamilton is closer to baylands, it can feel breezier and more marine-influenced than more inland parts of Novato.
 Microclimate varies by exact pocket, home and fence orientations, and time of day, so it's smart to visit at different times (including a windier afternoon) to see how it feels.

-12) What schools serve Hamilton Field, and do school boundaries ever change?
+What schools serve Hamilton Field, and do school boundaries ever change?

-13) How is the commute from Hamilton Field (94949)?
+How is the commute from Hamilton Field (94949)?

-Hamilton is in South Novato (about 17 miles North of the Golden gate Bridge), so access to major routes is generally convenient, but exact commute ease depends on your micro-location and time-of-day traffic patterns.
-If commute is a top priority, test the drive during your real travel times and compare it to other 94949 neighborhoods you’re cross-shopping.
+Hamilton is in South Novato (about 17 miles north of the Golden Gate Bridge), so access to major routes is generally convenient, but exact commute ease depends on your micro-location and time-of-day traffic patterns.
+If commute is a top priority, test the drive during your real travel times and compare it to other 94949 neighborhoods you're cross-shopping.

 Hamilton Field: 2026 Data Summary & Research Index